 When a liquid boils, molecules become much farther apart in the gas phase than they were in the liquid phase.
 Because of intermolecular attractive forces, the energy of a pair of molecules is lower when the molecules are close together than when they are farther apart.
 For example, consider argon, which boils at 87.3 K (−185.8 °C).
 The figure in the activity below shows how the potential energy of two argon atoms varies with distance between their atomic nuclei.

 Now think about what happens when argon boils.
 In the gas phase, nearly all the molecules are much farther apart than 800 pm, so the attractions between them are negligible.
 In the liquid phase, the molecules are 350–450 pm apart and almost every molecule is surrounded by many other molecules at distances less than 600 pm.
 Separating two molecules requires that the molecules have at least enough kinetic energy to go from −1.16 kJ/mol on the potential energy curve (distance of 377 pm) to 0 kJ/mol on the curve (distance of >800 pm).
-For each pair of molecules that is separated, about 1.16 kJ/mol (or 1.93 × 10-24 kJ/molecule) is required, but since each molecule is surrounded by about a dozen other molecules, it takes 6.4 kJ/mol to vaporize a sample of liquid argon.
+For a pair of molecules 377 pm apart, 1.16 kJ/mol (or 1.93 × 10-24 kJ/molecule) is required to separate the molecules.
+At any given instant, each molecule in the liquid is surrounded by about a dozen other molecules at distances ranging between 350 and 450 pm.
+The situation is is more complicated than for just two molecules and the energy required is different: it takes 6.4 kJ/mol to vaporize a sample of liquid argon.

 Chemists describe this situation by saying that there is an energy barrier, some minimum energy below which a process cannot occur.
 For the process of boiling, the energy barrier is the minimum energy required for a molecule in the liquid phase to escape from the attractions of the molecules surrounding it.
 In the case of argon, the energy barrier is the 6.4 kJ/mol difference in energy between molecules in the liquid and molecules in the gas phase.
 This difference is the result of attractive forces (London dispersion forces) that cause the energies of molecules that are close together in the liquid phase to be less than the energies of molecules that are far apart in the gas phase.